redbadger/crux/docs/src/part-2/effects.md

 Let's look closer at Effects.
 Each effect carries a request for an Operation (e.g. a HTTP request), which can be inspected and resolved with an operation output (e.g. a HTTP response).
 After effect requests are resolved, the command may have further effect requests or events, depending on the recipe it's executing.

-Types acting as an Operation must implement the [`crux_core::capability::Operation`](https://docs.rs/crux_core/latest/crux_core/capability/trait.Operation.html) trait, which ties them to the type of output.
+Types acting as an Operation must implement the [`crux_core::capability::Operation`](https://docs.rs/crux_core/latest/crux_core/capability/trait.Operation.html) trait, which ties them to the type of output and to a *request kind* — how many times the request expects to be resolved: never (a notification), exactly once (a request), or any number of times (a stream).
+In practice you declare all of that with `#[derive(Operation)]`, which we'll come to in chapter 7.
 These two types are the protocol between the core and the shell when requesting and resolving the effects.
 The other types involved in the exchange are various wrappers to enable the operations to be defined in separate crates.
 The operation is first wrapped in a `Request`, which can be `resolve`d, and then again with an `Effect`, like we saw above.
 This allows multiple Operation types from different crates to coexist, and also enables the Shells to "dispatch" to the right implementation to handle them.

 The `Effect` type is typically defined with the help of the `#[effect]` macro.
 Here is the Weather app's effect again: